 The 1960s was a time of tremendous technological advancement.
 During this decade, Stanford and Purdue universities established departments of computer science, ASCII became the standard for 7-bit code information exchange, the Basic programming language was developed, Doug Engelbart invented the mouse, and the US Department of Defense commissioned the Arpanet, the precursor to today's Internet.

 Computer Group News opened the door for many magazines in the society, as well as in IEEE.
 But it was also significant in another way.
 With the publication of its own magazine, the Computer Group began employing and managing its own small full-time staff in the Los Angeles area for publications support and other administrative activities.
 The Computer Group was the first IEEE group to employ its own staff, and it was a major factor in the growth of the society.

+IEEE Transactions on Computers becomes a monthly publication.
 A 20-person administrative committee is added to the governance structure with members serving staggered two-year terms.

 July marks the first issue of the bimonthly Computer Group News and the Computer Group becomes the first IEEE society to hire staff.

 The AIEE and the IRE merge to become the Institute of Electrical and Electronics Engineers (IEEE).

 PGEC forms its first technical committee, covering logic and switching theory.